IntensiveCoLearning/trustless-agents/README.md

 ## Target Audience

 **Different Foundations, Shared Breakthrough!** This program is ideal for:

 - **Ethereum Developers**: Looking to expand smart contract capabilities into the decentralized AI space.
 - **AI/ML Engineers & Researchers**: Eager to learn how to build trustless, verifiable, and economically autonomous AI agents.
+- **Web3 Product Managers & Entrepreneurs**: Aiming to explore next-generation dApps and business models within the A2A ecosystem.
+- **Seasoned Tech Enthusiasts**: With a strong interest in cryptography, distributed systems, and agent economics.
+- **Motivated Learners**: Even from diverse backgrounds, if you have strong motivation and a solid computer science foundation, we welcome you to join!

+- **Ethereum Developers**: Looking to expand smart contract capabilities into the decentralized AI space.
+- **AI/ML Engineers & Researchers**: Eager to learn how to build trustless, verifiable, and economically autonomous AI agents.